 Here are some steps you can take to really assess the quality of construction:

-- Windows – Window and door manufacturers have an entry level line squarely targeted at contractors and builders.
-Look to see what brand and grade of millworks is present throughout – is it entry-level vinyl or upgraded wood windows & doors.
+- Windows – Window and door manufacturers have an entry-level line squarely targeted at contractors and builders.
+Look to see what brand and grade of millwork is present throughout – is it entry-level vinyl or upgraded wood windows and doors?
 The brand is usually stickered or embossed in the glass.
 Research the manufacturer, as not all warranties are transferrable to new owners.

-- Gas & Plumbing –Conscious developers will upsize the gas pipeline or the water line, knowing that family demands can increase over time (perhaps you want to pipe gas to the backyard for a pizza oven later) and changing an existing infrastructure later is quite expensive.
+- Gas and Plumbing –Conscious developers will upsize the gas pipeline or the water line, knowing that family demands can increase over time (perhaps you want to pipe gas to the backyard for a pizza oven later), and changing an existing infrastructure later is quite expensive.